ceich/grancentral-mvp-client/README.md

 ## Authentication

-The AppSync API requires Cognito User Pool authentication, and although the User Pool defined by Mobile Hub supports federated login, AWS Amplify does not.
+The AppSync API requires Cognito User Pool authentication, and AWS Amplify supports federated login, using Facebook, Google or Amazon as identity providers.
-For now, use the **Sign Up** link to define a user for yourself.
+The app must use the Cognito [hosted login UI](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html) to create a User Pool entry; app-side federated login creates only an [identity pool](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html) entry which is not persistent.

 ### Relation between Cognito User Pool and DynamoDB UserTable

-Signing *up* creates a user in the Cognito *User Pool*.
+Signing *up*, or federated login, creates a user in the Cognito *User Pool*.
 When a user signs *in*,
 there are three possible states of DynamoDB's *UserTable*:
-1. First sign-in by brand-new user: no item exists in UserTable.
+1. First sign-in by a brand-new user: no item exists in UserTable with either an `id` matching the Cognito `sub`, or a matching `email`.
-1. First sign-in by invited user, or a previously-signed-in user changes User Pool `sub` value while retaining the same email: an item exists with a placeholder id equal to the user's email.
+1. First sign-in by an invited user, or by a previously-signed-in user who changed User Pool `sub` value while retaining the same email (e.g. by changing social identity providers): no item has a matching `id`, but an item exists with a matching `email`.
+1. Subsequent sign-ins:
-1. Subsequent sign-ins by all: an item exists whose `id` matches the User Pool `sub` attribute.
+   an item exists whose `id` matches the User Pool `sub` attribute.

 An account owner can invite additional users by providing name and email for each.